 - A. Commercial Rental Agreement.
 An oral, written, or implied agreement between a Landlord and a Tenant for use or occupancy of a Commercial Rental Unit. - B. Commercial Rental Unit.
-Any building, structure, or part thereof, or appurtenant thereto, or any other rental property rented or offered for rent, other than for livingor dwelling purposes. - C. Covered Reason for Delayed Payment.
-A tenant's inability to pay rent which arises from a substantial decrease in business income (including but not limited to, a substantial decrease in business income caused by a reduction in opening hours or consumer demand) and the decrease in business income was caused by the COVID- 19 pandemic, or by any local, state, or federal government response to COVID-19, and is documented.
+Any building, structure, or part thereof, or appurtenant thereto, or any other rental property rented or offered for rent, other than for living or dwelling purposes.

-- D. Landlord.
+- C. Covered Reason for Delayed Payment.
+A tenant's inability to pay rent or mortgage payments which arises from a substantial decrease in household or business income (including but not limited to, a substantial decrease in household income caused by layoffs or a reduction in the number of compensable hours of work, or was unable to work because their children were out of school, or a substantial decrease in business income caused by a reduction in opening hours or consumer demand) or substantial out-of-pocket medical expenses and the decrease in household or business income or the out-of-pocket medical expenses were caused by the COVID-19 pandemic, or by any local, state, or federal government response to COVID-19, and is documented. - D. Landlord.
 Any owner, lessor, or sublessor of real Property who receives or is entitled to receive Rent for the use or occupancy of any Commercial Rental Unit or portion thereof in the City of Hayward, and the designated representative, agent, or successor of such owner, lessor, or sublessor. - E. Moratorium Period.
-The period from the effective date of this Ordinance and continuing until January 31, 2021, unless repealed earlier - F. No-Fault Eviction.
-No-fault eviction refers to any eviction for which the notice to terminate tenancy is not based on alleged fault by the tenant or any notice served pursuant to Code of Civil Procedures 1161, et seq., or other applicable law. - G. Rent.
-All periodic payments and all nonmonetary consideration including, but not limited to, the fair market value of goods, labor performed or services rendered to or for the benefit of the Landlord for use or occupancy of a Commercial Rental Unit under a Commercial Rental Agreement, as the case may be. - H. Tenant.
-A Tenant, subtenant, lessee, sublessee, or a person entitled under the terms of a Commercial Rental Agreement, to the use or occupancy of a Commercial Rental Unit.
+For Commercial Rental Units, the moratorium previously in effect is hereby extended through June 30, 2021, or the date of the expiration of the Governor's Executive Order N-28-20 and any extensions thereof, whichever is earlier, unless repealed earlier unless repealed earlier. - F. No-Fault Eviction.
+No-fault eviction refers to any eviction for which the notice to terminate tenancy is not based on alleged fault by the tenant, including but not limited to, the circumstances described in Hayward Municipal Code section 12-1.13(b)(7) (10) or any notice served pursuant to Code of Civil Procedures 1161, et seq, or other applicable law. - G. Rent.
+All periodic payments and all nonmonetary consideration including, but not limited to, the fair market value of goods, labor performed or services rendered to or for the benefit of the Landlord for a Commercial Rental Unit under a Commercial Rental Agreement, as the case may be. - H. Tenant.
+A Tenant, subtenant, lessee, sublessee, or a person entitled under the terms of a Commercial Rental Agreement, to the use a Commercial Rental Unit.

 SECTION 4.
-Imposition of Extension of Temporary Moratorium on Certain Non-Payment and No-Fault Evictions for Commercial Tenancies
+Imposition and Extension of Temporary Moratorium on Certain Non-Payment and No-Fault Evictions